ForgeCloud/app-sdk/README.md

 1. Select **Applications** > **OAuth 2.0** from the left menu, then click **Add Client**
 1. Enter the **Client ID** and **Client Secret** you'll use for the sample application
 1. Enter `http://localhost:8100/callback` for the **Redirection URIs** (adjust the port as necessary)
-1. Add scopes named "openid" and "profile"
+1. Add a scope named "openid"
 1. Click the **Create** button

 ## Configuration